Therapeutic exercise

 • Invasive procedures: intra-articular injections or minimally invasive surgery

-When choosing, compare efficacy, costs, and patient preferences.
-For example, knee osteoarthritis patients may prefer aquatic exercises over medications.
+When choosing, compare effectiveness, costs, and patient preferences.
+For example, knee osteoarthritis patients may prefer aquatic exercises over medication.

-Surgical treatment can immediately address structural issues but carries anesthesia risks and potential recurrence.
-The long-term cost-effectiveness of physical therapy exercises is about 70% lower than surgery, making it a first-line option.
-The most suitable approach should be selected based on the patient's physiological status and treatment goals.
+Surgical interventions can immediately address structural issues but carry anesthesia risks and potential recurrence.
+The long-term cost-effectiveness of physical therapy exercises is approximately 70% lower than surgery, making it a first-line treatment.
+The most suitable approach should be selected based on the patient’s physiological status and treatment goals.

 Frequently Asked Questions